andrewpareles/Crystals-And-Dislocations/README.md

 **_left_**: A simple dislocation, with Burgers vector = {1,0,0}.
 Note the continued hexagonal pattern everywhere$^\star$.

-**_center_**: A cylinder of graphene: imagine the transparent connections as "deeper into the screen" or "behind" the other connections, creating the topology of a cylinder (transparent means periodic connections).
+**_center_**: A cylinder of graphene: imagine the transparent connections as "deeper into the screen" or "behind" the other connections, creating the topology of a cylinder.
+Connections that wrap over the boundary are transparent.

-**_right_**: Connections that are imaginary or complex are drawn with an arrow (this precise model is the Haldane Model).
+**_right_**: Connections that are imaginary or complex are drawn with an arrow.
+(This precise model is the Haldane Model).

 ### 2. Wavefunction Drawing Demo: